-1.1.
-Exclusive Representation.
+- 1.1 Exclusive Representation.
 The Employer recognizes the Union as the exclusive representative of all white-collar employees of the Borough, except for managerial executives, confidential employees, supervisors, police, fire employees, casual employees, craft employees, and professional employees, for the purpose of collective bargaining with respect to rates of pay, wages, hours, and other terms and conditions of employment.
-The Union is further recognized as the exclusive representative of all Health Department employees, including professional employees, but excluding managerial executives, confidential employees, supervisors, and casual employees.

-1.2.
-Preservation of Unit Work.
+It is understood that the position of Deputy Borough Clerk will be restored to the unit if and when it should become non-confidential. - 1.2 Preservation of Unit Work.
 Duties ordinarily performed by bargaining unit employees may not be assigned to employees outside the unit.

+ARTICLE 2

-ARTICLE 2 LABOR-MANAGEMENT RELATIONS
+LABOR-MANAGEMENT RELATIONS

-2.1.
-Respect and Dignity.
-The Employer and the Union shall each endeavor to insure that all dealings between them are characterized by mutual responsibility and that all employees and representatives of the parties are treated in accordance with accepted standards of courtesy and respect for individual dignity.

-2.2.
-Non-Discrimination.
-No employee will be discriminated against on the basis of race, religion, color, national origin, sex, marital status, age, handicap, sexual or affectional orientation, political affiliation, or participation in Union activities.
+- 2.1 Respect and Dignity.
+The Employer and the union shall each endeavor to insure that all dealings between them are characterized by mutual responsibility and that all employees and representatives of the parties are treated in accordance with accepted standards of courtesy and respect for individual dignity. - 2.2 Non-Discrimination.
+No employee will be discriminated against on the basis of race, religion, color, national origin, sex, marital status, age, disability, sexual or affectional orientation, domestic partnership or civil union status, gender identity, liability for military service, genetic information, political affiliation, or participation in Union activities.